SurveyCompo/surveycompo-doc/docs/advanced/validation.md

 Block validation is a feature that allows you to validate multiple inputs within a block.
 This feature is useful when you want to ensure that a group of inputs is filled out correctly before proceeding to the next block or page.
 You can define block validation rules in the Block model using the `validations` key.

-The `validations` key holds an array comprising validation rules applicable to the block.
+The `validations` key holds an array comprising [validation models](/data-models/other-models/#validation) applicable to the block.
 Below are the available validation rules:

 | Type            | Description                                                |
 | --------------- | ---------------------------------------------------------- |